mvac7/fR3eL_VDP_SPRITES_Lib/README.md

 ## History of versions (dd/mm/yyyyy):
 - v1.2 (11/07/2025)
-	- Update to SDCC (4.1.12) Z80 calling conventions
+	- Update to SDCC (4.1.12) Z80 calling conventions.
-	- Move PUTSPRITE function to VDP_TMS9918A library
+	- Move PUTSPRITE function to VDP_TMS9918A library.
-	- Merge UnsetEarlyClock functionality into SetEarlyClock
+	- Merge UnsetEarlyClock functionality into SetEarlyClock.
-	- Maintain the EarlyClock value in the SetSpriteColor function
+	- Maintain the EarlyClock value in the SetSpriteColor function.
-	- Compatibility with the VDP_TMS9918A_MSXBIOS library
+	- Compatibility with the VDP_TMS9918A_MSXBIOS library.
 - v1.1 ???
 - v1.0 (04/05/2019) First Version

-1.0 (04/05/2019)

 <br/>